rattadan/eliza/README_stepbystep.md

    ```bash
    nano .env
    ```
+If you work on a remote server, you might use the built in code editor to populate your environment file
    - **Nano Commands:**
      - `CTRL+X`: Save and Exit
      - `CTRL+W`: Search

 ### Obtain  API Key

+You can use different supported API's

+According to your favoured API provider, set the "modelProvider" in your character file to one of the following options:

+"openai"
+"anthropic"
+"akash_chat_api"
+"eternalai"
+"groq"
+"ALI_BAILIAN"
+"VOLENGINE"
+"LLAMACLOUD"
+"TOGETHER"
+"OLLAMA"
+"GOOGLE"
+"LLAMALOCAL"

 1. Edit the `.env` file to add your API key: